Development team

 Feature Driven Development (FDD)

-This methodology is divided into five basic phases:
+This methodology is typically divided into five basic phases:

-• Build a features list: Features that are of value to the customer will be identified and it will take no more than two weeks to complete the list of features that will be built in order of priority.
+• Build a features list: Features of value to the customer will be identified, and it will take no more than two weeks to complete the list of features that will be built in order of priority.

-• Plan by feature: Specific features will be distributed to specific members, besides factors such as risk, dependency and availability of resources, team workload, etc. will also be considered during planning.
+• Plan by feature: Specific features will be distributed to specific members, and factors such as risk, dependency, availability of resources, team workload, etc., will also be considered during planning.

-• Build by feature: The features developed in the previous stage will be checked and tested, and then decided to use to build a feature prototype and user interface.
+• Build by feature: The features developed in the previous stage will be checked and tested, and then, the features will be decided to be used to build a feature prototype and user interface.

-FDD is suitable for large, scalable and complex projects.
-While feature-driven development will also work best for larger product development teams, it provides a structured and iterative approach.
+FDD is suitable for large, scalable, and complex projects.
+While feature-driven development provides a structured and iterative development approach, it will also work best for larger product development teams.

 Downside and Upside